mecha-rm/GDW_Y2-PJT-repos/README.md

 - the game will crash if it switches scenes too many times.
 So it's best that only the map levels are entered.
 	- The ranking scene wasn't completed, so there's no point in going in there.
 But if you do go in there, just click on the game logo to go back.
 - the mouse clicks can be a bit finicky.
 Try looking at the C++ console to see if shaders are being compiled after a mouse click.
 If so, then the scene is being switched.
+- Information regarding Audio:
+	- the isEventPlaying() function for the Audio Engine does not work for some reason.
+	- the audio banks only need to be loaded once, so it's best just to load them all at the start.
+An event cannot be unloaded.
+	- If you tell the audio to play, it will start over.
+So if the audio doesn't play, it's likely because it keeps getting started over.

 **********************************
 CHERRY ENGINE - GDW_Y2 - BF PJT